rossimo/hexkit-sample/README.md

 npm start
 ```

-You'll want to add a empty plugin Hex Kit with the following `manifest.json`:
+You'll want to add a Hex Kit plugin folder with the following `manifest.json`:
 ```
 {
     "name": "Development",